Surrender at Perevolochna: Background

-The surrender
+Surrender

 The dawn of the next morning brought news that a Russian corps of infantry, cavalry and artillery was deployed in a crescent shape, ready for battle, on the plateau above the river, about 9,000 men under the command of General Menshikov.
-The Cossacks allied with the Russians, swept down to plunder the Swedish wagons.
+The Cossacks, allied with the Russians, swept down to plunder the Swedish wagons.
 The Russian army advanced and blocked the road to Kishenka and a Swedish escape.
 The Swedish army now faced the sandhills and the Russian army on the plateau.

 Lewenhaupt did not want to fight the Russians, instead sending the Prussian military attache to start truce negotiations.
 After conferences and voting among the higher officers, the Swedish army of 12,000 to 20,000 capitulated.
 The king departed the southern river bank at 9:45 AM while the announcement of surrender was made at 11 AM.
-The Russians executed the Cossacks allied with the Swedes, unable to escape across the Dnieper.
+The Russians executed the Cossacks allied with the Swedes, who were unable to escape across the Dnieper.